mmallicoat/marshallmallicoat.com/content/pages/about.rst

 ========

 My name is Marshall Mallicoat.
-I grew up in the lower Kansas River basin and studied mathematics at the University of Kansas.
+I grew up in eastern Kansas.
 I live in Chicago, where I write and fiddle with computers.

 *   Email: mm [at] marshallmallicoat.com